Third-Order Short-Time Expansions for Close-to-the-Money Option Prices under the CGMY Model: The Main Results

 As observed from these expressions, the first-order term only synthesizes the information about the continuous volatility parameter $\sigma$, while the second-order term also incorporates the information on the degree of jump activity $Y$ and the overall jump-intensity parameter $C$.
-However, these two terms do not reflect the relative intensities of the negative or positive jumps (as given by the parameters $G$ and $M$, respectively).
-This fact suggests the need of a higher-order approximation as described in the following theorem. \begin{thm} Let $t\rightarrow\kappa_{t}$ be a deterministic function such that
+However, these two terms do not reflect the relative intensities of the negative or positive jumps (as given by the parameters $G$ and $M$, respectively). {{\Red Moreover}, as we shall see in the numerical experiments of Section \ref{NumExples}, the second order expansion is still quite imprecise for an adequate calibration of the parameters $\sigma$ and $C$, even if we {\Red fix} the value of $Y$.
+These facts suggest} the need for a higher-order approximation as described in the forthcoming theorem.